sheltermanager/asm3/README.md

 Packages necessary for building static checkers, installers and manuals:

-* apt-get install exuberant-ctags nodejs pychecker python-sphinx python-sphinx-rtd-theme texlive-latex-base texlive-latex-extra latexmk
+* apt-get install exuberant-ctags nodejs pychecker python3-sphinx python3-sphinx-rtd-theme texlive-latex-base texlive-latex-extra latexmk

 If you're using Debian and want to do development, you can use "make deps" to install the needed dependencies.